hypo69/hypo/pytest/gemini/src/endpoints/hypo69/code_assistant/instructions/instruction_doc_writer_rst_he.md

 **Explanation and Crucial Improvements:**

 1. **Placeholder Code:** The example now includes a `DocWriter` class with a placeholder `generate_rst` method.
-Crucially, it demonstrates *how to use fixtures* to create and pass instances of the class being tested.
+Crucially, it demonStartes *how to use fixtures* to create and pass instances of the class being tested.
 You **MUST** replace the example code with your actual Python code.

 2. **Clear Test Names:**  Test function names are descriptive (e.g., `test_generate_rst_valid_filename`).

-3. **Error Handling:** The tests now include `pytest.raises` to verify that exceptions are raised with invalid inputs, using `ValueError` as an example, and demonstrating how to assert the exception message.
+3. **Error Handling:** The tests now include `pytest.raises` to verify that exceptions are raised with invalid inputs, using `ValueError` as an example, and demonStarting how to assert the exception message.

 4. **Fixtures (Crucial):**  A `@pytest.fixture` for `doc_writer_instance` is included.
 You almost certainly need to create an instance of your code (e.g., `DocWriter`) and pass it to your tests.  *This is fundamental for isolating tests* and ensuring they don't interfere with each other.

-5. **Example Test Cases:** The example includes tests for valid and invalid filenames (empty, invalid characters), demonstrating handling of different input types and expected exceptions.
+5. **Example Test Cases:** The example includes tests for valid and invalid filenames (empty, invalid characters), demonStarting handling of different input types and expected exceptions.
 These are starting points, and many more are needed for comprehensive testing.

 6. **Specific Function Input/Output Example:**  A test `test_doc_function_with_valid_param` showcases how to test a function with a specific input and verify its output.
 This is replaced with placeholders.